Creating an infographic that you can ensure will get noticed and shared takes precision. There are a lot of factors to keep in mind.

 - It can create feelings of frustration and anger.

-- While it is considered a cheerful colour, people are more likely to lose their tempers in yellow rooms and babies tend to cry more in yellow rooms
+- While it is considered a cheerful color, people are more likely to lose their tempers in yellow rooms and babies tend to cry more in yellow rooms

 Once you’ve accomplished all of that, then you can start considering who you are going to target your infographic to, and what your method is going to be.
 Here are the steps that we took in order to increase the shares we got.

-With our infographic on the 25 Music Festivals , we knew it would be easy to share because each music festival had Facebook, Twitter and Instagram accounts that we could post to.
-That meant that for 25 different festivals, with 3 social networking sites each, we had up to 75 sources we could list our infographic on.
+With our infographic on the 25 Music Festivals, we knew it would be easy to share because each music festival had Facebook, Twitter and Instagram accounts that we could post to.
+That meant that for 25 different festivals, with three social networking sites each, we had up to 75 sources we could list our infographic on.

 We started out by tracking down each individual music festival on Twitter, Facebook and Instagram and tagging one to three at a time in a post.
 We included a direct link to the infographic that they could click on.